-The SCons man page has more details on using Glob with Variant directories and Repositories, and returning strings rather than Nodes.
+The SCons man page has more details on using Glob with variant directories (see Chapter 18, below) and repositories (see Chapter 23, below), and returning strings rather than Nodes.

 3.4.
 Specifying Single Files Vs. Lists of Files

 We've now shown you two ways to specify the source for a program, one with a list of files: